KoppuGangothri/OIBSIP/README.md

-# OIBSIP
- OIBSIP Internship Projects

-This repository contains all the tasks completed during the Oasis Infobyte internship.

-## Projects List

-### 1. BMI Calculator
+# Advanced BMI Calculator
-A Python application to calculate Body Mass Index with both beginner and advanced features including GUI, data storage, and visualization.

-### 2. Voice Assistant
-A Python-based voice assistant with advanced capabilities like sending emails, setting reminders, and providing weather updates.

-### 3. Password Generator
-A Python tool that generates strong, random passwords based on user-defined criteria for length and character types.

-### 4. Weather App
-A weather forecasting app with a graphical user interface (GUI), real-time API data, and multiple features like location input and unit conversion.
+This is a Python-based GUI application to calculate and track Body Mass Index (BMI).
+It offers a graphical user interface (GUI) using Tkinter and visual trend analysis with matplotlib.

+---

+## 💡 Features

+- GUI for BMI calculation
+- Color-coded BMI categories
+- Data saved to `bmi_data.csv`
+- Trend graph for all user BMIs
+- Input validation with user-friendly messages

 ---